Vince14Genius/IPA-Keyboard-iOS/README.md

   * will not be able to mimic system keyboard behavior 100%; can only move cursor left and right

-- [x] Hide the switch keyboard button on devices with edge-to-edge displays (e.g. iPhone X)
+- [ ] Hide the switch keyboard button on devices with edge-to-edge displays (e.g. iPhone X)

-  * now possible to implement due to the `needsInputModeSwitchKey` property, but I've decided that it's not yet needed
+  * now possible to implement due to the `needsInputModeSwitchKey` property

-- [x] Press and hold on backspace/delete button to rapidly delete
+  * will do after/during the SwiftUI migration

 ### Host app

 - [ ] Donations & Link to Donations

   * If there are enough donations, some paid features can be made free

-- [ ] “Rate app” (link & in-app alert view)

-- [x] Link to the Wikipedia IPA page

-- [x] Link to Bug Report / Feedback